jhpyle/docassemble/_docs/fields.md

 ## <a name="event"></a>Performing special actions requested by the user

-In **docassemble**, you can allow users to click links or menu items that take the user to a special screen that the user would not ordinarily encounter in the course of the interview.
-You can create such a screen using the `event` statement.
+You can allow users to click links or menu items that take the user to a special screen that the user would not ordinarily encounter in the course of the interview.
+You can create such a screen using an `event` specifier.

-An `event` statement acts just like [`sets`]: it advertises to **docassemble** that the question will potentially define a variable.
+An `event` specifier acts just like [`sets`]: it advertises that the question will potentially define a variable.

 In the following example, the variable `show_date` is never defined;
 it is simply sought.
 The [`task_not_yet_performed()`] function is